AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/palettes/timing-with-palettes.md

 You can set a [Fixture Overlap](../cues/cue-timing.md#fade-times-and-fixture-overlap) when recalling a palette, which means that the palette will be applied in sequence to each fixture in the group.
-This is a very quick way to busk complex effects.\
+This is a very quick way to busk complex effects.

-**100%** means that all fixtures will change together.\
+<strong>100%</strong> means that all fixtures will change together.

-**0%** means that each fixture must complete its fade before the next will start its fade.
+<strong>0%</strong> means that each fixture must complete its fade before the
+next will start its fade.

 - You need to also have a fade time set, otherwise Overlap has no effect.